sky-uk/supercell/README.md

    Suffix](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/#responsive-suffixes)
    parameter which denotes the point at which that class takes effect.

-To generate a 12 column grid system for use on screens over 1200px wide:
+To generate a 12 column layout system for use on screens over 1200px wide:

 ```SCSS
 @media screen and (min-width: 1200px) {